 Common steps companies and countries take to decarbonize include:

-Today, most companies and governments pursuing decarbonization use most if not all of these tactics to reduce their environmental footprint.
+Today, most companies and governments who are thoughtfully pursuing decarbonization use most if not all of these tactics to reduce their environmental footprint.

 In business, there are different types of decarbonization approaches and ways to measure it.
 Two common approaches are absolute and intensity-based decarbonization.
 Absolute emissions reduction reduces total or net carbon.
 As a simple example, if our company emits 1,000 metric tons (MT) of CO2e in 2021 and our goal is to reduce absolute emissions by 20% in 2022, we need to reduce annual emissions by 200 MT year-over-year from 1,000 to 800 MT of CO2e.